jinX-20/SkySensical/README.md

-# SkySensical - provides weather forecast
+# SkySensical is a webpage that provides weather forecast (temperature, humidity & a short description of the weather).